Politics school trips to Washington DC

 The Hotel Harrington offers a clean and friendly environment and is in a great location within minutes of the main sights in Washington DC.

-Location: Located 15 minutes away from the Smithsonian National Museum and just 1.5 miles from the Dupont Circle.
+Location: Located 15 minutes away from the Smithsonian National Museum.

 Facilities:The hotel has a souvenir shop and laundry facilities.
 Air conditioning and heating are also available.